vadymmusiienko/escape-vimension/README.md

 -   **Enemies**

-    -   **Turtle Guard:** Defensive enemie that patrol the dungeon corridors
+    -   **Turtle Guard:** Defensive enemy that patrol the dungeon corridors
     -   **Cursor Boss:** The final boss - a massive cursor that sweeps across the battlefield

 -   **Interactive Objects**